 2029 |

-Ms. Matos is a member of the Board of Directors of Ambev.
-She is currently an advisor to Stone Co, having acted between 2016 and 2025 as the Chief Strategy and Marketing Officer.
-Prior to that, Ms. Matos was a Family Office Director for Varbra from 2012 through 2016 and previously she served in several positions at McKinsey Consulting Company from 2006 through 2012, including Associate Partner.
-Ms. Matos holds a degree in Physics from Universidade Federal do Rio de Janeiro and a PhD in Physics from the Massachusetts Institute of Technology.
+Holds the position of member of the Board of Directors of the Company.
+She is also currently a consultant to Stone Co, having served between 2016 and 2025 as Chief Strategy and Marketing Officer.
+Previously, between 2012 and 2016, Ms. Matos was Officer of Family Office at Varbra.
+Previously, from 2006 to 2012, she held various positions with McKinsey Consulting Company, including Associate Partner.
+Mrs. Matos holds a degree in Physics from Universidade Federal do Rio de Janeiro (the Federal University of Rio de Janeiro) and a PhD in Physics from the Massachusetts Institute of Technology.

 |